bartificer/programming-by-stealth/docs/pbs18.md

 Add a function named `.toString()` to the `Subnet` prototype which will return a string consisting of the IP address as a string, followed by a forward slash, and then `255.0.0.0` for class A subnets, `255.255.0.0` for class B subnets, and `255.255.255.0` for class C subnets.

 Finally, add a function named `.test()` to the `Subnet` prototype for testing if a given IP is within the represented subnet.
-The function should require one argument, an IP object.
+The function should require one argument: an IP object.
 If the subnet is a class A, check that the first part of the given IP matches the first part of the internal IP of the subnet.
 If class B, check the first two parts, and if class C, the first three.
 The function should return `true` if the IP is within the subnet, and `false` otherwise, including on invalid arguments.

 Finally, test your prototypes by creating a subnet from playground inputs 1 and 2, and testing it against an IP address from playground input 3.